The Science of Small Wins: Building Habits That Stick

 A “small win” is a micro-goal that is almost impossible to fail.
 Instead of “meditate for 30 minutes,” try “take one deep breath.”

-This relies on the principle of neuroplasticity: Neurons that fire together, wire together.
-Every small win strengthens the neural pathway for that behavior, making it easier to repeat tomorrow.
+This relies on the principle of neuroplasticity, often summarized as: neurons that fire together, wire together.
+Repeating a small behavior in a stable context makes it easier to repeat tomorrow.

 “Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.” — Jim Rohn